input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 ### Design of `CommitteePoKATMSPolicy`
-The `CommitteePoKATMSPolicy` is an alternative committee certificate verification mechanism that uses proofs of knowledge for the committee certificate verification mechanism.
+The `CommitteePoKATMSPolicy` is an alternative committee certificate verification mechanism that uses proofs of knowledge.

-TODO
+Unfortunately, this is a bit more complicated to spell out so we leave this for a different SIP.
+Interested readers may refer to the original white paper[^proofOfStakeSidechains].

 ## Conclusion
 We have discussed a design for modularizing the committee certificate verification mechanism.